BUZZARDGTA/GTA-V-Session-Sniffer/docs/TROUBLESHOOTING.md

 - The configuration for the script may not be set up correctly.
   Please refer to [Script Settings Configuration](SCRIPT_CONFIGURATION.md#script-settings-configuration) for detailed instructions.
 - As mentioned just below in [Some players are undetected](#some-players-are-undetected), any of the following may be causing the issue:
-  - You may be using the "Force Relay Connection" feature in your mod menu (generally within the "Protections" menu).
+  - **In GTA V**, if you're using a mod menu, you might have the "Force Relay Connection" feature enabled, which is typically found in the "Protections" menu.
   - P2P traffic might be blocked by your firewall, VPN, or even ISP.

 ## Some players are undetected